This page may contain affiliate links, see our disclaimer here.

 These goats are thought to have been brought from Persia thousands of years ago.
 Most zoologists now treat the goat as native to Crete, and make a distinction between the Kri Kri and domestic goats.

-Cretans identify strongly with the mountain goat in his independent, tough character that can survive in the rugged Cretan mountians.
+Animals of Crete - Cretans identify strongly with the mountain goat in his independent, tough character that can survive in the rugged Cretan mountians.
 The Kri Kri is known as the "wild one" agrimi, αγρίμι.
 Many symbols of the Kri Kri and names in their honour can be found in Crete.
-For example the symbol of the Natural History Museum of Crete, left, shows the Kri Kri.
+For example the symbol of the Natural History Museum of Crete, above, shows the Kri Kri.

 The conservation status of the Kri Kri is "vulnerable".
 The threats to its population are human disturbance such as recreation/tourism, which is currently ongoing, harvesting such as hunting/gathering which is also ongoing and changes in native species dynamics, such as breeding with other goats, which is also ongoing.